Introduction to Operations Management

 Outline Lecture Plan

-There will be two assessments:
+There will be two pieces of assessment:

 Reading and Lecture Notes